antonylu0826/Cundi.XAF/Modules/Cundi.XAF.Triggers/README.md

 - **Object Change Detection**: Monitor XAF business objects for Create, Modify, and Delete operations
 - **Trigger Rules**: Define rules to specify which object types and events should trigger webhooks
+- **Criteria Filtering**: Use XAF Criteria expressions to filter objects, only matching objects will trigger
 - **Flexible HTTP Methods**: Support for POST, GET, PUT, PATCH, and DELETE methods
 - **Execution Logging**: Track all trigger executions with detailed status and response information
 - **Async Execution (WinForms/Blazor)**: Non-blocking webhook calls that don't impact UI performance